emilbra/emilbra.github.io/_posts/2021-02-04-What-Have-I-Been-Up-To.markdown

 ### Holding an introduction to IaC

 I was asked to hold a little presentation for students in the student organization i was a part of.
 I asked around a little and found that most had heard of but not used IaC before, so i decided to run with that.
 Now me and a colleague are preparing some slides and some code to showcase IaC.
-Its fun, and we have kind of free reins when it comes to the presentation
+Its fun, and we have kind of free reins when it comes to the presentation itself.

 ## Got kind of addicted to Warzone

 Me and some friends from NTNU recently started playing COD: WarZone.
-Its fun, but when i start playing time goes way faster than what it does when i do something i should be doing.
+Its great, but when i start playing time goes way faster than what it does when i do something i should be doing.
 "*im not addicted, i swear*"